Syllabus & Course Policies

 Alternative Courses

-Here are some alternative UC Berkeley courses that are better suited for students who do not have prior programming experience.
+Here are some alternative UC Berkeley courses that provide similar content to CS 61A, but are not necessarily equivalent.

 Data C88C is 3 units (rather than 4), has 2 lectures per week (rather than 3), has 2 hours of section per week (rather than 3), and has fewer total topics and assignments.
 Both courses are great for learning about programming.
 CS 61A moves faster.
 Students who take Data C88C and want to learn the topics from CS 61A that were omitted can do so by taking CS 47A in a future semester (or just studying on their own).